JVarney03/webdev-qr-component/README.md

 ## Overview

-This is the first of many project with the aim of developing my web development skills.
+This is the first of many projects with the aim of developing my web development skills.

 ### Screenshot